marschium/story_maker/docs/basics.md

 There is a 2 second wait between the end of one scene and the start of the next scene.
 At the end of the last scene the game will not exit.

+## Images
 Add images to a scene using the `Images` tab.
 See [this](./images.md) for interacting with images.

+## Dialogue
 Add dialogue and custom logic to the scene using the graph at the bottom of the screen.
 See [this](./dialogue.md) for more info.

+## Testing

+To try out your story press the `run` button in the toolbar.
+This will launch your story from the first scene.

+## Releasing

+The export your story select `File -> Export` from toolbar.
+This will create a zip folder that contains everything needed to distribute and run your story.